gourisnair/reverse/README.md

 # reverse

-This repository contains python scripts written to solve challenges from CTFs.
+This repository contains python scripts written to solve some challenges from CTFs.